-And know that layering light works well in the hallway as well; highlight artwork and decorative architraves with directional lights (like Neptune’s Foster), and use table lamps to create a gentle glow.
+And know that layering light works well in the hallway as well; highlight artwork and decorative architraves with directional lights, and use table lamps to create a gentle glow.

 Ceiling and spotlights are certainly necessary, but they can cast shadows over your preparation area and they don’t always create a particularly cosy atmosphere either, so don’t rely on them as your only light source.
 Try incorporating low-level LEDs under wall units or even behind glass splashbacks which will give an even wash of light.